 Part 1 of Our 3-Part Blog Series on Collateral Protection Insurance

 At State National, we have specialized in loan tracking and portfolio protection insurance for nearly 50 years.
 To us, the ins and outs of collateral protection are second nature — but others may be somewhat unsure of exactly what it is, how it works, and how different portfolio protection methods compare.

 So, we’ve created a 3-part blog series to explain some of the nuances.
 Here in Part 1, we share a simple definition of what collateral protection insurance (CPI) is, what it does, and how it can benefit lenders.

-What is a Collateral Protection Insurance (CPI)— and Do You Need It?
+What Is Collateral Protection Insurance (CPI) — and Do You Need It?